tanaev/DefaultedMacro/README.md

    - `[T]` → `[]`
    - `[K: V]` → `[:]`
    - Optional types (`T?`) remain optional and decode as `nil` if missing
+   - Nested types that use `@DefaultedDecodable` will be decoded with their own defaults
+   - Unsupported types will use their own `Decodable` implementation

 ### Example